 Predominantly black institutions (PBIs) have a student body that is more than 50 percent black (most HBCUs are predominantly black, but not all predominantly black institutions are HBCUs).
 Medgar Evers College in New York and Bloomfield College in New Jersey are examples of PBIs.
 There are also schools that have plurality of black students, meaning the largest segment of the student population is black, though black students do not make up the majority (such as Cambridge College in Massachusetts, Georgia State University, or City Tech in New York).

 If your goal is to be around other African–American students, you are not obliged to attend an HBCU.
 Even campuses with smaller black populations may have all-black fraternities or sororities, Black Student Unions, and African-American residential communities.

 You should consider the campus culture at any college before you apply.
-Don't rely solely on the materials sent to you by the admissions office—do your own research.
-You can find demographic information for many schools in our Best Colleges book and in our school profiles.
-Another great resource, the U.S. Department of Education tracks statistics about minority students.
+Don't rely solely on the materials sent to you by the admissions office— ask questions of current students, faculty and alumni.
+You can find demographic information for many schools: a great resource is the U.S. Department of Education that tracks statistics about minority students.
 Finally, visit your prospective colleges and talk to plenty of students.
 Spending the day on campus is the best way to get a feel for a school and determine whether it could be your future home.